About the Huon Valley

 The Valley prides itself on its pristine environment, rich living history, strong maritime connections, temperate wilderness, unique accessible wildlife, world-renowned food and wine, seasonal climate variations and of course, its people.
 The gourmet food festival, Taste of the Huon, held each year in March, is a weekend-long celebration of the best produce the region has to offer.

 To find out more about the Huon Valley visit:

 Medical Services in the Valley

-There are a number of other private practices located in Huonville and Cygnet.
+Other private practices are located in Huonville and Cygnet.

 About the Geeveston Medical Centre

 The Geeveston Medical Centre is located at 19 Arve Road, Geeveston, 50 minutes from Hobart.
-Geeveston is the gateway to the Hartz Mountains National Park and has historically been known as a timber town, with attractions such as the Tahune Airwalk, Geeveston Town Hall, and renowned sushi chef Masaki Saito.
+Geeveston is the gateway to the Hartz Mountains National Park and has historically been known as a timber town, with attractions such as the Tahune Airwalk, Geeveston Town Hall, and Visitor Information Centre.
 Geeveston has a population of more than 1300 people, a median age of 46 and a total of 355 families.

 The local area includes a private and a public primary school, Early Learning Centre, and Child and Family Centre as well as a bank, pharmacy, library, hardware store, supermarket and cafés.

 The Dover Medical Centre is co-located with Huon Regional Care at 15 Chapman Avenue, Dover, 75 minutes from Hobart.